-What’s the difference between a brand and a business?
+What’s the difference between a brand and a business and the Importance of Branding & Brand Design?
 Answer this question and you’ll unlock the core distinction between successful advertising and the one-trick wonder; or the outsider content to pick up customers wherever and however it can.
 A business is just a company that sells stuff.
 A brand is a virtual person; a personality; a set of values enshrined in the products and services it creates.

 We’ve all heard people talking about “the marketplace” or the “target market”.
 These are concepts with a central relevance for branding.

 A target market is a group of potential consumers who are perceived to have interests, passions or lifestyles that make them ideal candidates for wanting the kind of product or service a company produces.
 The act of branding turns that company, and its products, into a personality that actively engenders a feeling of connection between the target market and the item for sale, using those identified passions and lifestyles as a basis.

 It’s good to find a real world example when considering branding.
 So think about a family car, indistinguishable from any other family car except that its design and its advertising keep talking about skiing, or surfing, or snowboarding, or getting into adventurous situations in the great outdoors.

 Who is the car branded for?
 Not for the kids, who could care less what car their parents drive.
 Nor yet for the actual adventure sports junkie, who is extremely unlikely to have the kind of settled family lifestyle that requires him or her to have a sensible saloon.
 No, the car in question is pitched for parents who want to feel as though they are plugged into a lifestyle they’re not necessarily a part of: people who work in cities and live in towns, but who wear the gear and still dream of the adventure.